28 Years Ago: Clint Black Releases Debut Album, ‘Killin’ Time’

-Twenty-seven years ago today (May 2, 1989), it’s doubtful that Clint Black knew how significant a day it would be for his career.
-It was on this day that Black’s debut album, Killin’ Time, was released, kick-starting one of the most successful country music careers of his generation.
+Twenty-eight years ago today (May 2, 1989), it’s doubtful that Clint Black knew how significant a day it would be for his career.
+It was on that date that Black’s debut album, Killin’ Time, was released, kick-starting one of the most successful country music careers of his generation.

-The Texas native wrote or co-wrote all 10 songs on the project, which sold more than 3 million copies.
+A Texas native, Black wrote or co-wrote all 10 songs on the project, which sold more than 3 million copies.
 The record spawned five No. 1 singles, including Black’s debut single, “A Better Man,” and the disc’s title track.
 The third single released from the album, “Nobody’s Home,” stayed at the top of the charts for three weeks, while the fourth single, “Walkin’ Away,” held reign in the top spot for two weeks.

 Black’s impact on country music has been swift and lasting, but he isn’t the only artist who debuted in 1989 and has left an indelible mark: That year was also when Garth Brooks, Alan Jackson, Mary Chapin Carpenter and Travis Tritt first hit the airwaves.
 Dubbed the “Class of ’89,” these artists led the way for a new era of country music.